Pasta for Babies – When to Introduce and Quick Recipes

 - Drain the pasta and set it aside.

-- Add tomato, basil, black pepper powder and water.
-Let it boil.
+- Add the tomato puree, basil, and water if required.
+Let it come to a boil.

-- Add the pasta to the cheese along with the cheese and stir it till all flavours mix completely.
-Mash it and serve at room temperature.
+- Then add the grated cheese and stir it till all the flavours mix completely.

 3. Cheesy Carrot Pasta